nicguzz/circle-static/README.md

 **Expectations:** Expecting to finish some unfixed small details in landing page and "Contact Us", trying to understand Fetch API POST provided by Diego.

+**Done** Finished small details in both pages and project is finished and deployed to Netlify.

 **Thank you!**